leoloso/leoloso.com/src/posts/escaping-the-lemonsqueezy-nightmare-migrating-my-ecommerce-elsewhere.md

 #### A second shop that never worked

-I wanted to create a second shop for Gato Plugins, separate from Gato GraphQL.
+When I launched my second venture, [Gato Plugins](https://gatoplugins.com), I wanted it to have its own shop, separate from the one for Gato GraphQL.

 That never worked.
 Their onboarding kept throwing an exception during identity verification, so I was forced to run a single “Gato” shop for both Gato Plugins and Gato GraphQL.